vymjay/aprylo-nextjs/docs/01-GETTING-STARTED/INSTALLATION.md

 ## Prerequisites

-Before setting up VB Cart, ensure you have the following installed:
+Before setting up Aprylo, ensure you have the following installed:

 - **Node.js**: Version 18.0.0 or higher
 - **npm**: Version 8.0.0 or higher (comes with Node.js)